 Two types of filtration systems may be applied to construction stormwater treatment: rapid and slow.

-Rapid sand filters are the typical system used for water and wastewater treatment.
-They can achieve relatively high hydraulic flow rates, on the order of 2 to 20 gpm/sf, because they have automatic backwash systems to remove accumulated solids.
-In contrast, slow sand filters have very low hydraulic rates, on the order of 0.02 gpm/sf, because they do not have backwash systems.
-Slow sand filtration has generally been used to treat stormwater.
-Slow sand filtration is mechanically simple in comparison to rapid sand filtration but requires a much larger filter area.
+Rapid filtration systems are the typical system used for water and wastewater treatment.
+They can achieve relatively high hydraulic flow rates, on the order of 2 to 20 gpm/ ft2, because they have automatic backwash systems to remove accumulated solids.

+Slow filtration systems have very low hydraulic rates, on the order of 0.02 gpm/ ft2, because they do not have backwash systems.
+Slow filtration systems have generally been used as post construction BMPs to treat stormwater (see Volume V, Chapter 7, Filtration Treatment Facilities) Slow filtration is mechanically simple in comparison to rapid sand filtration but requires a much larger filter area.

-Filtration Equipment.
-Sand media filters are available with automatic backwashing features that can filter to 50 μ m particle size.
-Screen or bag filters can filter down to 5 μ m.
-Fiber wound filters can remove particles down to 0.5 μ m.
+Filtration Types and Efficiencies: Sand media filters are available with automatic backwashing features that can filter to 50 $\mu$ m particle size.
+Screen or bag filters can filter down to 5 $\mu$ m.
+Fiber wound filters can remove particles down to 0.5 $\mu$ m.
 Filters should be sequenced from the largest to the smallest pore opening.
 Sediment removal efficiency will be related to particle size distribution in the stormwater.

-Treatment Process Description.
-Stormwater is collected at interception point(s) on the site and is diverted to an untreated stormwater sediment pond or tank for removal of large sediment and storage of the stormwater before it is treated by the filtration system.
-The untreated stormwater is pumped from the trap, pond, or tank through the filtration system in a rapid sand filtration system.
-Slow sand filtration systems are designed as flow through systems using gravity.
+Treatment Process and Description: Stormwater is collected at interception point(s) on the site and is diverted to an untreated stormwater sediment pond or tank for removal of large sediment and storage of the stormwater before it is treated by the filtration system.
+In a rapid filtration system, the untreated stormwater is pumped from the trap, pond, or tank through the filtration media .
+Slow filtration systems are designed using gravity to convey water from the trap, pond or tank to and through the filtration media.